kanboard/documentation/content/en/v1/plugins/registration.md

     └── Test          <= Unit tests
 ```

 Only the registration file `Plugin.php` is required.
-Other folders are
+Other folders are optional.
-optional.

 The first letter of the plugin name must be capitalized.

 Plugin Registration File
 ------------------------

-Kanboard will scan the directory `plugins` and load automatically
-everything under this directory.
-The file `Plugin.php` is used to load
-and register the plugin.
+Kanboard scans the `plugins` directory and automatically loads everything under it.
+The file `Plugin.php` is used to load and register the plugin.

-Example of `Plugin.php` file (`plugins/Foobar/Plugin.php`):
+Example of a `Plugin.php` file (`plugins/Foobar/Plugin.php`):

 ```php
 <?php